Back to blog

 $response = $client->request('GET', 'https://books.toscrape.com');

-From this response, we can extract the web page's HTML as follows:
+From this response, extract the web page's HTML:

 $html = $response->getBody()->getContents();

-Note that in this example, the response contains HTML code.
-If you are working with a web page that returns JSON, you can save the JSON to a file and stop the script.
-The next section will be applicable only if the response contains HTML or XML data.
+In this example, the response contains HTML code.
+If you are working with a web page that returns JSON, you can save it and stop the script.
+The next steps apply only if the responses contain HTML or XML data.

 Continuing, we will use the DomCrawler to extract specific elements from this web page.

-Import the Crawler class and create an instance of the Crawler class as shown in the following PHP code snippet:
+Import the Crawler class and create an instance:

 use Symfony\Component\DomCrawler\Crawler;